 Following the government’s announcement outlining more stringent measures to combat coronavirus, we have taken the decision to close RAD headquarters, including Ship House until further notice.
 This includes access to the library and the shop.
 RAD staff will be working from home and still able to respond to queries.

 Shop and Library & Archive

-The Shop and the Library & Archive are closed to the public from Friday 20 March until the end of April, when we will review the situation.
+The Shop is closed to the public from Friday 20 March until the end of April, when we will review the situation.
 Online orders may still be placed as usual through our online shop, but will be despatched only once our operations resume.
 Orders placed prior to 3pm on Monday 23 March have already been despatched.
 RAD app videos and ebooks are available if you require resources urgently.
 We plan to re-open as soon as it is advisable and will keep you updated.

 The RAD suspended all RAD examiner travel on 17 March until 30 April 2020.